JuniorJedi490/HermitCraftS7Map/README.md

 - What about \<insert build name here\>?

-If you think I've missed a build, feel free to tell me in the comments on the reddit post at https://www.reddit.com/r/HermitCraft/comments/ip14wc/map_of_major_season_7_builds/.
+If you think I've missed a build, please report it as an issue, since my post on r/Hermitcraft is archived.
 I will however require the builder's name and episode number if I am to actually add the build to the map.